mievkrogh/mie_bachelor_code/README.md

 The main processing workflow is demonstrated in the notebooks in the `notebooks/` folder.
 The functions used for reading input data, computing IPP locations, assigning observations to grid cells, calculating disturbance indices and producing visualisations are stored in the `Functions/` folder.

+Some notebooks contain interactive Bokeh/Plotly outputs.
+If GitHub cannot render a notebook preview, the notebook should be downloaded and opened locally in Jupyter Notebook or JupyterLab.

 Large input data files are not included.
 To run the notebooks, the required SP3 and ISMR files must be placed according to the structure described in `data/README.md`.

 ## Repository structure